 Your initial exam will last about two hours.
+To see what your exam will entail, check out this video.
 Having reviewed your intake paperwork, your doctor will ask any follow-up questions and take a detailed history to extend her knowledge of your case.
 Following a physical examination, the doctor will perform an extensive diagnostic evaluation that may include the following: Quantitative Electroencephalography (qEEG Brain Map), Video-oculography, RightEye assessment, Computerized Assessment of Postural Systems (CAPS/ balance analysis), and Interactive Metronome.
 The detailed history, physical exam, and diagnostic evaluation give the doctor a perfect window into how your brain functions, where your symptoms are coming from, and how to develop a treatment program that will give you the best chances for success.

 DEVELOPING AN INDIVIDUALIZED TREATMENT PLAN

 Your doctor will review the findings from your exam and diagnostic tests.
 Then, because every brain is unique, your doctor will develop a rehabilitation program specific to your condition and needs.

 REPORT OF FINDINGS

 Your second visit will last about 45-60 minutes.
 The doctor will deliver your report of findings, review all your test results with you and answer any questions you may have.

 Your brain-based treatment program typically begins as soon as possible after the initial exam.
 In the initial care phase, we seek to stabilize signs and symptoms.
 The frequency and intensity of treatments will be established during your report of findings with the doctor.